Alexandre-Georges/GettingAndCleaningData-Project1/README.md

 ## Need more info?

-The code is properly commented line by line and was made in the more self explanatory way.
+The code is properly commented line by line and was made in the most self explanatory way.